lyphtec/markdown-serve/README.md

-checksum | property {string} | SHA1 checksum of file contents (can be used as an ETag) parseContent | method {takes callback} | parses rawContent & returns HTML (via marked module) saveChanges | method {takes callback} | writes changes back to file on disk, overwriting existing file if it exists
+checksum | property {string} | SHA1 checksum of file contents (can be used as an ETag) parseContent | method {takes callback} | parses rawContent & returns HTML (via marked module) saveChanges | method {takes callback} | writes changes back to file on disk, overwriting existing file if it exists parsedContent | property {string} | Result from parseContent() as a string - Only made available when preParse option is set to true

 This object is made available as `markdownFile` view model object to the view when used as a simple middleware.
 It also returns as a result of the call to `MarkdownServer.get()`.